svinniks/pl-json-store/README.md

 END;
 ```

-Please note that you do not need to surround the string with double-quotes nor do you need to escape any special characters - `CREATE_STRING` will store the string as-is.
+Please note that you do not need to surround the string with double-quotes nor is it necessary to escape any special characters - `CREATE_STRING` will store the string as-is.

-To create an anonymous `null` value call either `CREATE_NULL` or pass `NULL` value to one of `CREATE_STRING`, `CREATE_NUMBER` or `CREATE_BOOLEAN`.
+To create an anonymous `null` value either call `CREATE_NULL` or pass `NULL` value to one of `CREATE_STRING`, `CREATE_NUMBER` or `CREATE_BOOLEAN`.
 The next four calls are equivalent:

 ```
 DECLARE